Tips on How to Feel Empowered as a Rural Buddhist

 For anyone on a spiritual path, support is critical to our progress.
 The mind is an extremely deceptive companion that can quickly convince you that you have made great spiritual progress when in fact you can rapidly be heading in the opposite direction.
 In the presence of great teachers, inspiration just blossoms by itself within your own heart.

 They carry a living flame of the ancient Buddhist traditions within their being, and it’s important to remember that traditions such as Vajrayana and Tibetan Buddhism have been passed on directly from guru to student for many generations for a reason.
 The sacred teachings are not merely philosophical ideas and written mantras written on paper, they are a living energy that is transmitted through the lineage.
-When the Lama or teacher initiates their student, a sacred and incredibly deep, living bond is formed between them that you can directly experience; it is a relationship transcending the mind and ego, and the foundation from where empowerment comes to the student to perform their spiritual practices sincerely.
+When the Lama or teacher empowers their student, a sacred and incredibly deep, living bond is formed between them that you can directly experience; it is a relationship transcending the mind and ego, and the foundation from where empowerment comes to the student to perform their spiritual practices sincerely.

 The Rural Buddhist Path is Very Difficult